 Auto Renewal Feature

 Customers who have purchased on demand image packs should expect to be rebilled either a few days before the one-year mark of the original purchase or when the final image is downloaded, whichever comes first.
-Again, this ensures that each customer will be able to easily purchase more images later on without having to sign up again.

 Turning off Auto Renewal